Ewert-Technologies/notarytool-kotlin/README.md

 ## Project status

-This project is in development and its API may be unstable.
-It has been tested and can be considered as being beta.
+This project is in Beta and its API may be unstable.

 ## Versioning